adq8z9/le_accounting_nip/fan01.md

   "tags": [
     ["d", <identifier for the accounting area>],
     ["title", <title of accounting area>],
-    ["a", "37702:<pubkey of used general ledger structure event>:<d tag value of used general ledger structure event>", <recommended relay URL, optional>], ],
+  ],
   "content": <optional accounting area description/comment>, "sig": <64-bytes lowercase hex of the signature of the sha256 hash of the serialized event data, which is the same as the "id" field>